 I have been involved with the Trust since 2008.

-His main passion and hobby is Lydbrook Band where he has been a member for over 60 years and secretary for 37 years.
-He is married to Barbara (also a member of Lydbrook Band) and has 3 children Neil, Ian and Sally.
+His main passion and hobby is Lydbrook Band where he has been a member for over 65 years and secretary for 42 years.
+He is married to Barbara (also a member of Lydbrook Band) and has three children Neil, Ian and Sally, and has five grandchildren.
 Robert has been involved with the Trust since 2008.

 I mentored George Gordon-Smith, founder of The Orchard Trust for a number of years and when he retired I joined the board of the Trust in 2006 so that my knowledge would not go to waste.
 I have been a chairman of an extremely good board which hosts a very solid range of skills.